Travel Gallery – an introduction

 We spent two weeks in Iceland in the late Spring/early Summer of 2014.
 At these extreme latitudes at this time of year there are twenty-two hours of daylight and two hours of gloaming.
 We had always wanted to experience the “white nights”.

 The country is known for its wide open spaces … its constant wind … its numbing cold … and yes in places its sulphuric smell.
 It is the “Land of Fire and Ice” afterall.
 But it is a country begging for exploration and adventure and appreciation of all things outdoors.
 It is a land where you need to work “with” the elements.
 Not against them.
 As such it can be challenging.
 Especially when travelling in a campervan.
 But it is similarly oh so rewarding.
 Oh so pure.
-Oh so exhilarating.
+So exhilarating.
 Oh so honest.
-Oh so bloody cold … Oh so very different from anything we had experienced before.
+Oh so bloody cold … So very different from anything we had experienced before.

 - What rhythm does one work with if the sun does not set?
 What rhythm does one work with when the birds never sleep?